 Cornwall Bat Group

-If you have found a grounded or injured bat please call the National Bat Helpline number on 0345 1300 228 or contact local bat care in Cornwall on 01872 278695.
+If you have found a grounded, ill or injured bat please call the National Bat Helpline number on 0345 1300 228 or contact local bat care at the Last Chance Hotel in Cornwall on 01209 281159

 The bat group was set up in 1983 as we recognised that we knew very little about bats, but we did know that roosts and bats were being damaged and destroyed.
 New legislation protecting bats and their roosts had recently become law, but government agencies had neither the manpower nor the knowledge to implement it effectively.
 All over the country, volunteer bat groups drove this forward by assisting and advising the Nature Conservancy Council and its successor bodies.
 Since then we have visited hundreds of bat roosts in Cornwall and protected thousands of bats.